linode/docs/docs/guides/web-servers/apache/install-and-use-apache-on-almalinux/index.md

 ---
 slug: install-and-use-apache-on-almalinux
+title: "Install and Use Apache on AlmaLinux"
+title_meta: "How to Install and Use Apache on AlmaLinux"
 description: 'This guide explains how to install, configure, and use Apache on AlmaLinux, a relatively new open source Linux distribution intended to replace CentOS.'
+authors: ["Jeff Novotny"]
+contributors: ["Jeff Novotny"]
+published: 2021-06-11
 keywords: ['AlmaLinux','Apache','installation','configuration']
 tags: ['apache', 'linux', 'centos']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-06-11
-title: "Install and Use Apache on AlmaLinux"
-title_meta: "How to Install and Use Apache on AlmaLinux"
 external_resources:
 - '[AlmaLinux OS](https://almalinux.org/)'
 - '[Apache web server](https://www.apache.org/)'